e3krisztian/externals/README.md

-externals
+Externals
 =========

-A light abstraction of hierarchically named resources, potentially external to the current process
+A light abstraction of hierarchically named resources, potentially external to the current process.

+This is an experimental Python project.